sassoftware/sas-airflow-provider/README.md

 ## Getting started
 ### Install Airflow
 Follow instructions at https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html to install Airflow.
-If you just want to evaluate the SAS providers, then the simplest path would be to intall via PYPI and run Airflow on the local machine in a virtual environment.
+If you just want to evaluate the SAS providers, then the simplest path would be to install via PYPI and run Airflow on the local machine in a virtual environment.

 ### Install the SAS provider
-If you want to build the package from these sources, run `python -m build` from the root of the repository which will create a wheel file in the dist subdirectory.
+If you want to build the package from these sources, install the build module using `pip install build` and then run `python -m build` from the root of the repository which will create a wheel file in the dist subdirectory.

 #### Installing in a local virtual environment
 The SAS provider is available as a package published in PyPI.
 To install it, switch to the Python environment where Airflow is installed, and run the following command: